IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_worker_pool.rst

     Labels

-  host_pool_id (False, str, None)
-    The ID of the dedicated host pool associated with the worker pool
+  worker_count (True, int, None)
+    (Required for new resource) The number of workers

-  crk (False, str, None)
+  kms_account_id (False, str, None)
-    Root Key ID for boot volume encryption
+    Account ID of kms instance holder - if not provided, defaults to the account in use

   worker_pool_name (True, str, None)
     (Required for new resource) worker pool name

+  taints (False, list, None)
+    WorkerPool Taints

   zones (True, list, None)
     (Required for new resource) Zones info

-  vpc_id (True, str, None)
-    (Required for new resource) The vpc id where the cluster is

   entitlement (False, str, None)
     Entitlement option reduces additional OCP Licence cost in Openshift Clusters

+  operating_system (False, str, None)
+    The operating system of the workers in the worker pool.

-  taints (False, list, None)
+  host_pool_id (False, str, None)
-    WorkerPool Taints
+    The ID of the dedicated host pool associated with the worker pool

+  cluster (True, str, None)
+    (Required for new resource) Cluster name

   id (False, str, None)